 - Coordinating system-wide product marketing measures,

-- New developments should be introduced to the market.
+- New developments introduction to the market.

 - This should provide Area Representative

 - This should include the right of first refusal and transfer provisions